unitedstates/petitions/README.md

 These Python scripts retrieve open petitions on the [We The People](https://petitions.whitehouse.gov/petitions) and scan Twitter for mentions of petitions not yet on the site.

+There are two means of retrieving the petitions: Scraping the site directly (the old way) or using the White House API (the new way, in active development).

 ## Quick setup

 It's recommended to make a virtualenv, then run: